Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - Spontaneous cortical activity of single neurons is often either dismissed as noise or is regarded as insignificant.
 - Recent research suggests that such assumptions should be revised.
 - Author’s results suggest that our understanding of the neural code may remain incomplete if subthreshold dendritic activity isn’t considered and the role of spontaneous population activity is ignored.
-- Cell assembly: when cortical neurons organize dynamically into functional groups by the temporal structure of their spike activity.
+- *Cell assembly*: when cortical neurons organize dynamically into functional groups by the temporal structure of their spike activity.
 - The activity of cells in an assembly is time locked however, the cells that make up the assembly may be spatially intermixed with cells from other assemblies that are performing different computational tasks.
 - So, techniques that can visualize only the average population activity in a given cortical region aren’t adequate to study cell assemblies.
 - Is ongoing activity randomly distributed in space and time, or is its distribution somehow structured?